 For many years, Kurtis Taylor has been a voice for citizens seeking long-term recovery from substance use disorders.
 He was an appointed member of Governor Pat McCrory’s Task Force on Mental Health & Substance Use Disorder.
 He is currently serving as Chairperson for the NC Substance Use Disorder Federation, as a member of the NC Departmental Waiver Advisory Committee (DWAC), chairperson of the board of directors for i2i Center for Integrative Health, and a board member for the Emerald School of Excellence – the first Recovery High School in North Carolina.

-Presently, Mr. Taylor serves as the executive director of the Alcohol Drug Council of NC (ADCNC), where he is committed to making their information & referral hotline, perinatal, and prevention services the best in the country.
-Under his leadership, the Council respects and embraces all pathways to recovery.
-He is committed to the elimination of stigma attached to the subject of recovery.
-Mr. Taylor is an extremely vocal advocate for all citizens faced with the challenges that accompany substance use disorders, and he is proud to serve at ADCNC.
+Presently, Mr. Taylor serves as the executive director of the Bob Barker Foundation, where he is committed to helping reduce recidivism rates, nationwide.
+Under his leadership, the Foundation is committed to the elimination of stigma attached to the subject of reentry & justice-involvement.
+Mr. Taylor is an extremely vocal advocate for all citizens faced with the challenges that accompany reentering society after incarceration, and he is proud to serve in this capacitity.